Visa policy of Monaco: Souvenir passport stamp

-When visiting Monaco, there is no passport control except of when coming from a Schengen country.
+When visiting Monaco, there is no passport control as it is impossible to enter except through France.
 Visitors were previously able to get souvenir passport stamps at a state tourism office.
 Official passports are no longer stamped as this may cause difficulties with validity.
 Instead, a special 'souvenir passport' is available free of charge, in which these stamps may instead be placed.